bertelschmitt/multistreamYOLO/MultiDetect.md

 ### The Buttons:

 **“Quit”** will quit. **“Restart”** will restart MultiDetect.py. **“Record,”** if green, will cause all video_processes to record their video stream.
 If red, the button will stop recording.
 Automatic recording is set with the **record_autovideo:** flag in the config file, it also can be re-enabled and re-disabled with the **Autorec** button.
 Chimes can alert you to the presence of objects.
-This is set with the ** **Audio** will turn on/off audible chimes.
-**“Quit”** will quit. **“Restart”** will restart MultiDetect.py. **“Record,”** if green, will cause all video_processes to record their video stream.
-If red, the button will stop recording.
-Automatic recording is set with the **record_autovideo:** flag in the config file, it also can be re-enabled and re-disabled with the **Autorec** button.
-Chimes can alert you to the presence of objects.
 This is normally set with the **soundalert** flag in the config file.
 The **Audio** button will also turn on/off audible chimes.
 The button will be greyed-out if no suitable audio playback was found during startup.

-## The YOLO settings

-**model_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights /trained_weights_final.h5" or wherever you put your model.
-**classes_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights/data_classes.txt" or wherever you stored the file.
-**anchors_path:** should point to "…/TrainYourOwnYOLO/2_Training/src/keras_yolo3/model_data/yolo_anchors.txt"or wherever you stored the anchors.
-**run_on_gpu:** The GPU number you want the process to run on.
-The number is the one reported by TensorFlow and shown in the Master Window.
-It may be different from what nvidia-smi says.
-**gpu_memory_fraction:** How much GPU memory to allocate to the process.
-1 = 100%, 0.1 = 10% .
-Process will crash if GPU memory insufficient.
-When set to less than 1 (100%), the total for all processes must be less than 100% to allow for overhead.
-You will be able to fit more processes into a card that is not used for video output.
-The number is a recommendation, and will result in slightly different memory footprints.
-Experiment.
-**hush:** will, when True, try to suppress the annoying status messages during startup.
-It also may suppress non-fatal error messages.
-It is recommended to set hush: to false during setup and testing.
-It can be turned on when things run smoothly.
-**allow_growth:** GPU memory allocation strategy. -1 let Keras decide, 0 disallow, 1 allow memory to dynamically grow.
-Best setting to optimize memory usage appears to be 1
-**score:** YOLO will report objects at and above that confidence score, it will keep anything lower to itself.
-ignore_labels: A list (i.e. ['aaa','bbb'] ) of object names YOLO will not report when found.
-Keep empty [ ] to disable this feature.

-**video_path:** specifies the incoming video source for that process.
-It can be anything understood by cv2.videocapture.
-It can be a video file, an URL of a video stream, or a webcam.
-For a webcam, set video-path to 0 (1, 2, 3 ....) no quotes.
-For video file, set to path to file name, in quotes.
-For live stream, set to the URL of the stream, in quotes.

-Like all of the Common settings, you can put the YOLO settings once into the Common: block, and they will be used by all processes.
-If you put the settings into a Process_ block, they will be used by that process only.
-This way, you can use different models in different processes, and you can assign a specific GPU to a process.
-If a setting is the same in all Process_ blocks, there is no need to repeat it.
-Simply keep it once in Common:

-## Output settings

-**window_wide:** and **window_high:** set the dimensions of the video output of the process.
-**window_x:** and **window_y:**  specify where on the screen the respective window is to be placed.
-With these settings, you can put multiple video windows on one monitor.
-To move video output to separate monitors, first set-up multi-monitors in your display settings.
-Set window_wide: and window_high: to match the resolution of your separate monitors.
-Then set window_x: in Process_1: large enough so that the output window gets pushed to the separate monitor.
-Set window_y: in Process_1: to 0.
-Repeat for a second separate monitor as needed.

 ## Screen flickering?
 Windows don’t fit?